What are we making at Pig Dog Farms?

 If you remember my second video about Ginger Cookies, you’ll remember how much my great grandma Laura loved to bake.
 Read more on those cookies – HERE.
 Here again is another recipe from her given to me by her daughter, my great aunt, Betty.
 Betty wrote about this recipe in the email to me and … Read More

 I think I get my love of baking (and gardening) from my great grandma.
 She was a great baker and always had something sweet to eat when I visited her home in Herried, South Dakota.
 My great grandma, Laura Vossler Berreth, lived to be 95 years old.
 Her family was part of a group called … Read More

 Baking is sharing.
 A three layer cake, a pecan pie, a dozen cookies – each calls for sharing.
 Someone could eat a dozen or two dozen cookies, but why keep them for yourself?
 But when did desserts become a thing?
 Food historian Deborah Krohn said in a Food & Wine article from June 2018 that … Read More

 Vintage is in.
 But, what about those vintage recipes in the old cookbooks collecting dust on the shelf?
 I’m delving into those books and the recipes of times long ago to remember them and the people who created them.

-It is time to start planning for the holidays!
+ORDERS OPENING SOON FOR 2022 It is time to start planning for the holidays!
 This year, I’ll be offering holiday cookie boxes that are perfect to give as a gift or to enjoy with family and friends.
 These boxes feature some of my best-selling items.
-You can put in your order now and pick a date for delivery or pickup. … Read More
+You can put in your order now and pick a … Read More

 Good evening!
 It has been a hot minute since I posted, but that happens sometimes.
 Times get busy, ideas for blog posts don’t come and sometimes inspiration is hard to find.
 But!
 This past week, I’ve been inspired to do more to help people who want to start gardening themselves.
 And, in order to help … Read More